OSDeploy/GitBook/osconfig/getting-started.md

 Now the fun part.
 Deploy the Task Sequence

 As you can see, this PowerShell Script is running under the System context, so you can pretty much do anything you want.
+Since we added a Read=Host command, press Enter to continue.

 ![](/assets/2018-05-24_23-42-47.png)

 ---

+## Reviewing the Transcript

+Since we added Start-Transcript step in our OSConfig.ps1, we can look at this file at C:\ProgramData\OSConfig\OSConfig\*.log.
+This captured our Environment Variables which we can use when building scripts.

+---

-## Full PowerShell Support
+## PowerShell ISE Support

 If you want to have some real fun, add the following to your script